-This honey wheat bread recipe is adapted slightly from my favorite homemade white bread, which has gotten thousands of rave reviews over the years.
-The whole wheat version is a tad healthier, without skimping on flavor!
+This whole wheat bread recipe is adapted slightly from my favorite homemade white bread, which has gotten thousands of rave reviews over the years.
+This honey whole wheat version is a tad healthier, without skimping on flavor!

 How to Make Whole Wheat Bread